 When she’s not helping patients, Katie enjoys home improvement projects with her husband, art projects with her daughter and a variety of outdoor activities.
 She is an avid fiction reader and enjoys gardening, cooking and travel.

-Katie is part of a cooperative program with Lifeworks Northwest.
-She works onsite in our offices to support the patients of Northwest Perinatal Center in addressing life issues and reaching their health goals.
+Katie is part of a cooperative program with Lifeworks Northwest to provide integrated behavioral health services, working onsite at WHA to help our patients address life issues and reaching their health goals.
+She serves as the program’s clinical supervisor.